pbv-public/fastify-firestore-service/docs/api.md

 ```

 ## API Path
-A public API's request path is of the form `/<Service Name><API PATH>`.
+An API's request path is of the form `/<Service Name><API PATH>`.
 For
-example, the leaderboard service has a public API to get leaderboard entries at
+example, a leaderboard service might have an API to get leaderboard entries
-the path `/leaderboard/entriesById`.
-A private API's request path is similar
+at the path `/leaderboard/entriesById`.
--- it's just prefixed by the `/internal`, for example
-`/internal/leaderboard/score/set`.

 ## Long API Descriptions